HungNguyenPSL/M2_PSL_MiniProjects/README.md

 - Google account (to use Google Colab)
 - Basic knowledge of Python and machine learning concepts

-## Acknowledgements

-- [PSL University](https://psl.eu/en) for providing a supportive learning environment.
-- All contributors and resources that helped in the development of these mini projects.

 ## License

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.